Help your 3 week old baby sleep longer at night with a gentle, consistent routine, + learn why to start early!

 It was 3:00am.
 My new daughter had just slept 5 hours– from 10 to 3 am.

 I felt like a new person.

-She was about three or four weeks old, and I felt a huge sense of relief wash over me as I sat up on the bed and slipped my sweater over my shoulders.
+She was about three weeks old, and I felt a huge sense of relief wash over me as I sat up on the bed and slipped my sweater over my shoulders.
 Our 3 week old baby sleep routine was already in motion and I liked the results so far.

 Do you seriously use a 3 week old baby sleep routine?

-I will say that a 3-week-old baby sleep routine is NOT a rigid, unbreakable timeline of things that must occur.
+The key is that a 3-week-old baby sleep routine is NOT a rigid, unbreakable timeline of things that must occur.